Introduction

 Objective

 The objective of GTO strategy in poker is to play in a manner that is theoretically unbeatable, regardless of what your opponent does.
-In GTO poker, you aim to make decisions that maximize your expected value over the long run, while ensuring that your opponents cannot exploit you.
+In GTO poker, you aim to make decisions that maximise your expected value over the long run while ensuring that your opponents cannot exploit you.

 Preflop Starting Hand Ranges

 GTO preflop ranges are designed to balance your range of hands so that you are not overly predictable to your opponents.
-These ranges are based on factors such as position, stack sizes, and the actions of opponents.
+These ranges are based on position, stack sizes, and opponents' actions.
 For example – You are playing a tournament with blinds at 100/200 and a 20,000-chip starting stack.
 You are on the button with a stack of 18,000 chips, and action folds to you.
-In this situation, a GTO preflop range might include strong hands like pocket pairs 9-9 and higher, suited broadway hands like A-J suited and K-Q suited, and strong suited connectors like 8-7 suited.
+In this situation, a GTO preflop range might include strong hands like pocket pairs 9-9 and higher, suited Broadway hands like A-J suited and K-Q suited, and strong suited connectors like 8-7 suited.
 These hands have good playability post-flop and can potentially win big pots when hitting strong flops.

 Pot Odds

 GTO strategy involves understanding pot odds and making decisions that maximize your expected value based on these odds.
-This includes knowing when to call, raise, or fold based on the size of the pot and the size of the bets.
-For example – You are playing in a cash game where the blinds are 5/10 and you are facing a bet of 40 into a pot of 100 on the turn.
+This includes knowing when to call, raise, or fold based on the pot size and the bets.
+For example – You are playing in a cash game where the blinds are 5/10, and you are facing a bet of 40 into a pot of 100 on the turn.
 This means the pot odds are 2.5-to-1 (40 to call into a pot of 100).
 In a GTO approach, you would calculate the likelihood of improving your hand by the river and compare it to the pot odds to determine whether calling is profitable in the long run.

 Minimum Defence Frequency (MDF)

 MDF is the minimum percentage of hands that you should defend against a bet to prevent your opponent from profiting by bluffing too frequently.
 GTO strategy involves calculating your MDF and defending with a balanced range of hands to prevent exploitation.
-For example - In a heads-up scenario on the river, your opponent bets half the pot into you.
-Your MDF is calculated to be 60%, meaning you need to defend at least 60% of the time to prevent your opponent from profiting too much with bluffs.
+For example, in a heads-up scenario on the river, your opponent bets half the pot on you.
+Your MDF is calculated to be 60%, meaning you must defend at least 60% of the time to prevent your opponent from profiting too much with bluffs.
 In a GTO strategy, you would choose a balanced range of hands to call with, ensuring you are not exploited by folding too often.

 C-betting Frequencies